+4 sem hrs cr.
 Paramedic Capstone serves as a mechanism to insure that the student meets academic requirements to test for National Registry and licensure.
 This course will include all necessary steps needed to complete the program including exit exams, preparation for National Registry practical and written exams, exit interviews, patient care review by the Medical Director, and any other administrative requirements that the program may deem necessary.
-Prerequisite: EMSP 1801 and EMSP 2802 Corequisite: EMSP 2303 and EMSP 2513
+Prerequisite: All EMSB and EMSA courses or TN AEMT license and EMSP 1801 and EMSP 2802 Corequisite: EMSP 2303 and EMSP 2513 Transfer (UT) or Non Transfer Course (UN): UN